 What is STEPP?

-STEPP—the Shade Tree Early Pregnancy Program—is run out of the Shade Tree Clinic, a free student-run clinic in East Nashville providing free medical services to the local, medically underserved population.
+STEPP—the Shade Tree Early Pregnancy Program—is run out of the Shade Tree Clinic, a student-run clinic in East Nashville that provides free medical services to the local, medically underserved population.
 Begun in 2009, STEPP holds a prenatal clinic the first Saturday of each month (excluding holidays when it is moved to the second Saturday).
-Staffed by volunteer medical students, nursing students, and an attending Vanderbilt nurse-midwife, patients receive a primary prenatal care visit and are then scheduled for an ultrasound and follow up appointment at a clinic in the Nashville area that provides full well-women and prenatal services.
+The clinic is staffed by volunteer medical students, nursing students, and an attending Vanderbilt nurse-midwife.
+Patients receive a primary prenatal care visit and are then scheduled for an ultrasound and follow-up appointment at a clinic in the Nashville area that provides full well-women and prenatal services.